Truly chiral phonons in {\alpha}-HgS: Abstract

 Chirality is a manifestation of the asymmetry inherent in nature.
-Chirality has been defined as the symmetry breaking of the parity of static objects\cite{Kelvin04}, and the definition was extended to dynamic motion such that true and false chiralities were distinguished\cite{Barron09}.
+It has been defined as the symmetry breaking of the parity of static objects\cite{Kelvin04}, and the definition was extended to dynamic motion such that true and false chiralities were distinguished\cite{Barron09}.
 Recently, rotating, yet not propagating, atomic motions were predicted and observed in two-dimensional materials, and they were referred to as `chiral phonons' \cite{Zhang15,Chen19,Zhu18}.
 A natural development would be the discovery of truly chiral phonons that propagate while rotating in three-dimensional materials.
 Here, we used circularly polarised Raman scattering and first-principles calculations to identify truly chiral phonons in chiral bulk crystals.
-This approach enabled us to determine the chirality of a crystal in a noncontact and nondestructive manner.
-In addition, we demonstrated that the law of the conservation of pseudoangular momentum holds between circularly polarised photons and chiral phonons.
-These findings are foreseen to pave the way for transferring the pseudoangular momentum from photons to electron spins via the propagating chiral phonons in opto-phononic-spintronic devices.
+This approach enabled us to determine the chirality of a crystal in a non-contact and non-destructive manner.
+In addition, we demonstrated that the law of the conservation of pseudo-angular momentum holds between circularly polarised photons and chiral phonons.
+These findings are expected to help develop ways for transferring the pseudo-angular momentum from photons to electron spins via the propagating chiral phonons in opto-phononic-spintronic devices.

 Chirality, the breaking of reflection and inversion symmetries\cite{Kelvin04}, appears at all levels of nature and has been studied in many fields of research\cite{Cahn66}.
-Barron extended the concept of chirality to the dynamic regime as classified into \textit{true} and \textit{false} chiralities\cite{Barron09}.
+Barron extended the concept of chirality to the dynamic regime by classifying into \textit{true} and \textit{false} chiralities\cite{Barron09}.
 True chirality is demonstrated by systems that exist in two different enantiomeric states that are interconverted by spatial inversion $( \mathcal{P})$, rather than by time inversion $(\mathcal{T})$ combined with appropriate spatial rotation $(\mathcal{R})$\cite{Barron09}.
 This concept contrasts with false chirality, where the two states are interconverted by $\mathcal{P}$ and by $\mathcal{T}$; for example, the magneto-optical Faraday rotation.